How to Revoke Plaid Access to Your Bank Account (Step-by-Step)

 PDF Statement Upload

 Every bank provides monthly PDF statements.
 Upload these to a tool like Spend & Invest and AI will extract and categorize every transaction automatically.
 No bank credentials required.
 No ongoing access.
 You control exactly what data is shared.
+Here is a detailed guide on how to analyze your bank statement PDF.

 CSV Export